kevinkl3/Popup-Window/README.md

-Popup-Window-JS
+Popup-Window
 ===============

-Create personalized, draggable and resizable popup windows with this simple library.
+Create personalized, draggable and resizable popup windows with this simple javascript library.

 Dependencies
 -----------